Uplift Regression: The R Package tools4uplift: Qini-based uplift

-If \code{validation} is set to \code{TRUE}, the function performs a two-fold cross-validation.
-By default, the validation set is set to a randomly chosen $30\%$ of the data, \code{p = 0.3}.
-If \code{value} is set to \code{TRUE}, the function prints the $\lambda$ that maximizes the Qini coefficient $q$ as well as its value.
-Finally, the function returns a vector of names of the selected features.
+where \code{data, treat, outcome} and \code{predictors} are defined as above.
+The argument \code{nb.group} is the number of panels $J$ used to compute the Qini coefficient.
+The \code{\ldots} default arguments can be passed to the function.
+For example, if \code{validation} is set to \code{TRUE}, the function performs cross-validation.
+By default, the validation set is fixed to a randomly chosen $30\%$ of the data, \code{p = 0.3}.
+The function returns a vector of names of the selected features.
 The output of the function can be used directly in the \code{InterUplift()} function in order to fit the second stage of the modeling process.
-The second stage of the modeling process estimates the coefficients of the selected variables by maximizing the non penalized likelihood.
+In this case, the second stage of the modeling process estimates the coefficients of the selected variables by maximizing the non-penalized likelihood.